khofstadter/NeuroSky-SuperCollider/README.md

 * 0.1.3.7 (2016-06-05)

 ## TODO
+- in sequencer GUI (and perhaps neurogame) add control for how random certain parameters in the synths should be - this could add more variety to the music, especially when it is long looped compositions;
-- better vicory sound, perhaps different one for all islets
+- better victory sound, perhaps different one for all islets
 - why is slider posting?
 - make videos (nf and sequencer)
 - make reset load at the beginning of each island (~loadFile.value(track:{all},filename:0);)